invisibleHelmet/XamChallenge/README.md

 Overview
 --------

-This is my deployment of the [PayPal Pizza App](https://github.com/paypal/rest-api-sample-app-php/blob/master/README.md) and configuration of the servers firewall.
-I use python to automate the deployment and iptables to control network traffic.
+This is my deployment of the [PayPal Pizza App](https://github.com/paypal/rest-api-sample-app-php/blob/master/README.md) and configuration of the server's firewall.
+I used Python to automate the deployment and iptables to control network traffic.
 The script is written for deployment on a basic install of the [Ubuntu 14.04 LTS AMD 64 Server Image](http://releases.ubuntu.com/14.04/).
-The network traffic is controled by setting rules in iptables.
+The network traffic is controlled by setting rules in iptables.

 Pre-requisites
 --------------